Ivanka Trump tours launch of USDA’s family food box program

 At a brief ceremony marking the program’s launch at Coastal Sunbelt Produce in Laurel, Perdue gave credit to President Donald Trump.
 Trump had seen news reports about farm goods going to waste and said ‘Sonny, I want you to bring me a program that will work,’”Perdue said.

-Perdue announced last month that his department will spend $3 billion in coronavirus relief money to buy and distribute agricultural goods through regional and local distributors.
+Perdue announced last month that his department will spend up to $3 billion in coronavirus relief money to buy and distribute agricultural goods through regional and local distributors.

-“When this thing happened, obviously, it was horrifying to hear about vegetables having to be plowed under because of no markets and milk having to be dump, animals potentially having to be euthanized because we had broken the supply chain,” Perdue said.
+“When this thing happened, obviously, it was horrifying to hear about vegetables having to be plowed under because of no markets and milk having to be dumped, animals potentially having to be euthanized because we had broken the supply chain,” Perdue said.

 Food distributors saw sharp declines in business after restaurants and other food service establishments shut down or cut back because of the pandemic.